 Stretch marks are commonly associated with pregnancy.
 During pregnancy, the skin stretches and there are many hormonal changes that occur.
 Stretch marks that are related to pregnancy typically appear on the abdomen, flanks, and breasts.
 Skin stretching during pregnancy is uncontrollable, and it can be difficult to prevent stretch marks from forming.
 The best tactic is to try to gain weight at a slow and controlled pace over the course of your pregnancy and moisturize the areas as well.
 After giving birth, if you are not breastfeeding, you can have stretch mark removal with laser treatment.
 It is best to have the stretch marks treated as soon as possible when they are new and red in appearance.

 Surgery after Pregnancy

-Some patients are unhappy with their abdominal stretch marks, as well as the skin laxity in the abdomen after pregnancy and opt for a tummy tuck.
+Some patients are unhappy with their abdominal stretch marks, as well as the skin laxity in the abdomen after pregnancy, and opt for a tummy tuck.
 This type of plastic surgery involves removing the extra skin and tightening up the abdominal muscles surgically.
-This invasive surgical procedure requires a board certified plastic surgeon under general anesthesia with a significant amount of downtime.
+This invasive surgical procedure requires a board-certified plastic surgeon under general anesthesia with a significant amount of downtime.

 What is the cost of laser stretch mark removal in NYC?

-When patients ask, how much does laser stretch mark removal cost, the answer is: it depends.
+When patients ask, how much laser stretch mark removal costs, the answer is: it depends.
 The cost of stretch mark treatment is contingent on the number of laser treatments needed and the appearance and size of your stretch marks.
 Generally speaking, stretch mark removal is not an immediate process, and takes several laser treatments spaced one month apart, to allow the skin to heal and new collagen to form.
 There also is a difference in treating new stretch marks versus older stretch marks.
 Older stretch marks require more laser treatments and are generally more difficult to remove.